StuartRiffle/ragtag-tiger/README.md

 To minimize overhead, try to either submit all your queries in one run, or leave a window open with the program idling in chat mode for ad-hoc use.

 Be aware that there are multiple chat "modes", and the default mode does not generate the same output as a batched query.
-For query-style responses, type `/mode tree_summarize` at the chat prompt.
+For query-style responses, type `/mode tree` at the chat prompt.

-### Launching
->**Pro-tip:** &nbsp;Put the repo in your path, so you can run **RAG/TAG Tiger** from any directory.
-You will also find a `ragtag.bat` and `ragtag.sh` in the root of the repo, which let you launch the program without typing `python ragtag.py` every time.

-The rest of these examples invoke `ragtag` instead of `python ragtag.py` because it's easier to read.

 # Query and chat modes